Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 This page is about using the Bondtech INDX tool board with Duet 3 or other electronics running RepRapFirmware.

-The INDX documentation from Bondtech is here: https://github.com/BondtechAB/INDX It should be read in conjunction with this page.
+The INDX documentation from Bondtech is [here](https://github.com/BondtechAB/INDX]).
+It should be read in conjunction with this page.

 ## Features